4evermaat/news_downloader_forexfactory/README.md

 # news_downloader_forexfactory
 Hanover's calendar scraper for forexfactory for historical reference.
-These are all the original files from Plot News v4-15.zip" and also any new releases to those files will be uploaded here.
+These are all the original files from "[Plot News v4-15.zip](https://github.com/4evermaat/news_downloader_forexfactory/releases/tag/v4-15)" and also any new releases to those files will be uploaded here.

 ## Download:

-just go to the "releases" page or code page and press clone/zip
+just go to the "[releases](https://github.com/4evermaat/news_downloader_forexfactory/releases/)" page.

 ## Usage instructions